pkozhevnikov/quizzly/model/basics.md

 Testee is notified of her inclusion/exclusion in/from the Exam.

-An Exam may be duplicated in order to create another exam keeping the Testee list.
+A Cancelled or Ended Exam may be duplicated in order to create another exam keeping the Testee list.

 Related links: